jabjoe/snapper_push_pull/README.md

 So basically, if you have a nice btrfs snapper setup, but want to sync those snapshots to a backup machine, this my solution.

+It sends the snapshots incrementally and removes defunct snapshots.

 Help
 ----